-4. Generation and validation of the simplified models per impact category
+4. Generation and validation of the simplified models per impact category a) Generation of the simplified models per impact category

 Each simplified model is generated using the selected key variable parameters as input parameters and by setting the other non-key variable parameters to the median of the stochastic simulations.
-The level of fitting of each simplified model against the reference model is assessed with the R-squared (R^2), a statistical measure that quantifies to what extent the variance of one output explains the variance of the second output (Equation (1)).
+The level of fitting of each simplified model against the reference model is assessed with the R-squared ( $R^2$ ), a statistical measure that quantifies to what extent the variance of one output explains the variance of the second output (Equation (1)).